The Insurance Disputes Law Review: Editors' Preface

 No matter how carefully formulated, no legal system functions without effective mechanisms to hear and resolve disputes.
 Each chapter, therefore, also usefully considers the mechanisms for dispute resolution in each jurisdiction.
 Courts appear to remain the principal mechanism, but arbitration and less formal mechanisms (such as the Financial Ombudsman in the United Kingdom) can be a significant force for efficiency and change when functioning properly.
 The increasing development of class action mechanisms, particularly among consumer bodies (e.g., in France and Germany) is likely to be an important factor.

-Finally, I would also like to thank the whole team at Law Business Research, who have excelled at bringing the project to fruition and in adding a professional look and more coherent finish to the contributions.
+Finally, we would also like to thank the whole team at Law Business Research, who have excelled at bringing the project to fruition and in adding a professional look and more coherent finish to the contributions.

 Allen & Overy LLP